 Key Learnings

-Dealing with 404 errors and especially soft 404 errors is an advanced SEO technique.
-I know from experience that not all users can understand HTTP status codes and what they mean.
+Dealing with 404 errors, especially soft 404 errors, is an advanced technical SEO technique.
+I know from experience that not all users can understand HTTP status codes and their meaning.

-To simplify things, all you have to know is how to use the Google search console to check for 404 errors and learn how to fix them.
+To simplify things, you only have to know how to use the Google search console to check for 404 errors and learn how to fix them.

-The two most common methods are by using a 301 redirection or by adding the noindex directive to a page header to remove a page from the search engine index.
+The two most common methods are to use a 301 redirection or to add the noindex directive to a page header to remove a page from the search engine index.

-For best SEO performance it is always recommended not to have soft 404 errors so you should make every effort to find them and fix them.
+It is always recommended that soft 404 errors be avoided for best SEO performance.
+Therefore, you should make every effort to find and fix them.